Functional dyspepsia: What can help?

 Photo of two women doing yoga

-Functional dyspepsia isn’t dangerous, but it can be distressing and take a long time.
+Functional dyspepsia isn’t dangerous, but it can be distressing and last a long time.
 There are various ways to relieve the symptoms and make it easier to cope with them in daily life.
 You can do a lot yourself, even if there's a lack of good research on the available products and approaches.

 There is no cure-all for functional dyspepsia, but there are some helpful treatments that can relieve the symptoms.
 Depending on what the main symptoms are – for example, pain or a feeling of fullness – various approaches can help.
 The first treatment steps are usually the same: changes in diet, more exercise, and individually selected medication.

-Can diet changes help?
+Can diet changes help relieve functional dyspepsia?

-• take their time when eating,
+• Taking their time when eating

-• chew slowly and thoroughly,
+• Chewing slowly and thoroughly

-• avoid fatty or spicy foods, and
+• Avoiding fatty or spicy foods

 There is no clear scientific proof that changing your diet can relieve symptoms.
 But experts recommend the options listed above, and they are easy to try out at no risk.
 Keeping a diary of what you eat and drink can help to find out what your stomach reacts to.